The Making of a Novel: PART II

 Writing The Damn Thing

 For me, outlining is gathering ammunition before going out on the hunt.
 I’ve always used the analogy of bow hunting.
-Once I have enough bows (ideas) in my quiver, I can start hunting (writing).
+Once I have enough arrows (ideas) in my quiver, I can start hunting (writing).
 I never have enough ideas, mind you, to complete the novel when I start writing.
 I have just enough to get started.
 The writing process always leads me to more.

-Writing is simply shooting bows in the wild and seeing what I hit.
-Sometimes they land small game, and I get a chapter from a single bow.
+Writing is simply shooting arrows in the wild and seeing what I hit.
+Sometimes they land small game, and I get a chapter from a single arrow.
 Other times, I take down a buck and get several chapters or a whole section written from a single idea.
 Each time I sit down to write—not outline, but write—I do so with a word count in mind.
 If I can write 1,000 words (roughly four manuscript pages), I consider it a successful day.
 If I'm able to stick to this schedule, the math is easy.
 One thousand words per day, five days each week, adds up to twenty thousand words a month.
 A typical thriller has between 80,000–100,000 words.
 Six months gets me to the end of a first draft.

-It’s inevitable, though, that at some point during the hunt I’ll reach over my shoulder for another bow and find my quiver empty.
+It’s inevitable, though, that at some point during the hunt I’ll reach over my shoulder for another arrow and find my quiver empty.
 This happens to every writer on every book.
 Some call it Writer’s Block.

 I tell aspiring writers that running out of ideas should never be the end of your efforts to finish a manuscript.
 When I run out of ammunition, I simply go back and reload.
 That means going back to the outline and teasing out more ideas from the original concept.
 It means finding new characters, conflicts, motivations, and twists.
 For me, this return to the outline is the only way I make it through a 400-page manuscript.
 The return to the outline is the cure to writer’s block.
 One thing I've learned that does not cure writer’s block is staring at the computer screen and hoping for inspiration to fix things.
 Waiting for the muse to magically appear and finish your book is the misguided concept that has caused so many manuscripts to be abandoned half way through the process of writing them.
 No one expects to be able to drive across the country without stopping to refill the gas tank.
 And no writer should expect to write an entire manuscript without having to stop and reload on ideas.
 When I get stuck and have no ideas for how to get unstuck, I find more ideas.
 I go back to the outline and start brainstorming.
 If you have people to brainstorm with, it makes things a lot easier.
 I'm fortunate to have a spouse and sister who are more than willing accomplices in my stories.